 - Fundraising - The project is funded by the Arts Council of Ireland's Young Ensembles Scheme, more funds are required for the project to fulfil its ambition.

 - Demonstrated experience and success in professional Arts management, especially music events

 - Bachelor’s degree required, graduate degree in a related field beneficial

-- Solid understanding of standard non-profit accounting standards and practices and ability to analyse revenue and expense budgets
+- Solid understanding of standard accounting standards and practices and ability to analyse revenue and expense budgets

 - Computer literacy is required

 - Experience of managing youth arts projects is preferred